syncfusion-content/asp.netwebforms-docs/aspnet/NuGet-Packages.md

     #Update specified Syncfusion ASP.NET Web Forms NuGet package
     Update-Package Syncfusion.AspNet

-    #Update specified package in default project with specified Package Source
-    Update-Package Syncfusion.AspNet –Source “https://nuget.syncfusion.com/nuget_aspnet/nuget/getsyncfusionpackages/aspnet”

     #Update specified package in specified project
     Update-Package Syncfusion.AspNet -ProjectName SyncfusionDemoApplication
     ~~~

 ### Using NuGet CLI

-Using the NuGet CLI, all the NuGet packages in the project can be updated to the available latest version:
+Using the NuGet CLI, all the NuGet packages in the project can be updated to the available latest version.

 1. Download the latest NuGet CLI from [here](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).

-    N> To update the existing nuget.exe to latest version use the following command:
+    N> To update the existing nuget.exe to latest version use the following command.

     ~~~
     nuget update -self